ExpressVPN Review – Unbiased and Tested In-House

 Despite the outlier in Overwatch, the conclusion is obvious: ExpressVPN actually helped to make our ping faster when gaming, making it an ideal VPN for anyone looking to game with a VPN running in the background.
 Color us impressed; we were fully ready for ExpressVPN to increase our ping times.
 Just remember to use smart location when connecting to ExpressVPN, as connecting to a server thousands of miles away will increase your ping.

 Though ExpressVPN is packed with features and security, it doesn’t come at a cheap cost.
 Its price is relatively higher than other VPNs available on the market today.
-The cheapest way to get into ExpressVPN is to buy their year-long subscription, which runs you $99.95 upfront.
-This is far more expensive than other apps like Private Internet Access, NordVPN, and IPVanish, and it only gets more expensive from there.
+The cheapest way to get into ExpressVPN is to buy their year-long subscription, which runs you $99.95 upfront ($6.67 per month with 3 months free).

-The month-to-month plan is a full $12.95 per month, or $155 over a full year’s use, and the six month plan is $59.95 billed upfront, meaning half the amount of time you’d get from similar VPNs in the same category.
+The month-to-month plan is $12.95 per month, while the 6-month plan is $59.95 billed upfront.
 And unlike other plans, we rarely see ExpressVPN go on sale, which means these prices are the plans you should expect to pay.

 Just because ExpressVPN is expensive doesn’t mean it’s not worth the price.
 This is a great VPN, with a solid support team, applications and device support for nearly every platform under the sun, and of course, the best Netflix region-breaking we’ve seen from any VPN to date.